Foundations taught by Justin Squizzero with Dosia Sanford

-Why are all first-time students—even experienced weavers—encouraged to take Foundations?
+Why are all of Marshfield's first-time students—even experienced weavers—required to take Foundations?
 In short, because the historic equipment and methods we use are not taught anywhere else.
-Weavers traditionally were much more responsible for the function of their tools than is possible with modern mass produced looms.
-They utilized particular skills that maximize efficiency and ergonomics.
 This class is centered around engaging with our antique looms and the techniques they’re designed for.
 Foundations I is a fun, intensive, boot camp style class that covers several centuries of traditional weaving and the efficient techniques that tradition offers to contemporary weavers.

 Class begins with an introduction to the Marshfield School of Weaving, a history of the traditional techniques preserved here, and a discussion about project planning including yarn sizes and calculating setts.
 Following the Monday morning lecture, students select one of two projects to weave, a Scottish wedding blanket, or nappery (toweling), scaled to suit their experience level.
 First time weavers will work with plied wool or cotton yarns and weave a throw-sized blanket or a pair of towels.
 More experienced students may weave a two-panel bed sized blanket in singles wool, or nappery in singles linen.
 With an appropriate challenge selected, students embark on their project and will learn efficient, centuries-old methods for:

 - Winding a warp with multiple-ends and two leases, a 1/1 lease for drawing-in, and a lease of gangs for counting and beaming

 - Beaming on their warp with a raddle and no packing (sticks or paper)